sourc3array/Bare_Bones_XS/Bare_Bones_XS.dsbundle/IRs/README.md

 ## Resources & Information

-- [Decent Sampler Tutorial]( https://www.decentsamples.com/2022/11/23/for-sample-creators-how-to-use-convolution-in-your-decent-sampler-presets/ ): An overview of the Convolution effect for the Decent Sampler platform.
+- [Decent Sampler Tutorial]( https://www.decentsamples.com/2022/11/23/for-sample-creators-how-to-use-convolution-in-your-decent-sampler-presets/ ): A complete  overview of the Convolution effect for the Decent Sampler platform.